Drug testing Your Family at Home

 What is the accuracy of a urine test and how sensitive is it?

-When the test result shows negative, can I be sure that the person did not take drugs?
+If the result is negative, can I be sure they are not abusing drugs?

 - No, several factors can make the test negative, substitute urine, sample dilution, overhydration, and adulteration; If you suspect a person might be taking drugs, test again for other types of drugs, or talk to your doctor for advice.